-• They do not lead or probe with questions Remain calm and demonstrate interest and concern while investigating • Tell the learner that you may need to disclose information to others to ensure any risk to them or others is minimised and do not agree to any off the record disclosures • Reassure them that they have done the correct thing in reporting their concerns and that it will be dealt with in a sensitive and appropriate way, ensuring any information is suitably restricted Record any disclosures on the Safeguarding Report Form Owner: Business Improvement Director Issued: May 2022 Version: 4.5 Report All Safeguarding and Prevent concerns should be reported at the very first opportunity and within 2 hours where any delay increases the risk.
-Once concerns have been reported, responsibility for taking any further action resides with the SR, DDSO and DSO dealing with the report.

-Record DSO and DDSOs will be trained to ensure disclosures, incidents or concerns and the subsequent investigation and assessment are accurately recorded, updated and monitored.
-The Information will be stored securely, confidentially and only made accessible to those who need access to support with the concern.
+• They do not lead or probe with questions • Remain calm and demonstrate interest and concern while investigating • Tell the learner that you may need to disclose information to others to ensure any risk to them or others is minimised and do not agree to any off the record disclosures Reassure them that they have done the correct thing in reporting their concerns and that it will be dealt with in a sensitive and appropriate way, ensuring any information is suitably restricted Record any disclosures on the Safeguarding Report Form Report All safeguarding and Prevent concerns should be reported at the very first opportunity and within 2 hours where any delay increases the risk.
+Once concerns have been reported, responsibility for taking any further Page 16 of 22 action resides with the SR, DDSO and DSO dealing with the report.
+Owner: Senior Safeguarding Officer Issued: September 2023 Record DSO and DDSOs will be trained to ensure disclosures, incidents or concerns and the subsequent investigation and assessment are accurately recorded, updated and monitored through the approved systems and document formats.
+The Information will be stored securely, confidentially and only accessible to those who need access to support with the concern.

 Refer The decision to refer lies with the DSO or DDSO dealing with the disclosure, having gathered and examined all relevant information.
 Under normal circumstances investigations will not be completed by SRs or any other staff.
-Investigations may involve questioning colleagues, learners, carers, parents, delivery staff and the complainant, as relevant and necessary.
-DSO and DDSO will have access to organisations and websites in order to seek guidance and help for learners and a directory of relevant support agencies is contained within this document.
-The DSO or DDSO dealing with the disclosure will decide what action to take, involving the SSO where necessary.

-15. Safeguarding and Prevent Procedure In the event of an emergency, including a threat to life, always call the emergency services on 999 Receiving, reporting and responding to Safeguarding and Prevent incidents by staff will follow the same procedure.
+Investigations may involve questioning colleagues, learners, employers, carers, parents, delivery staff and the complainant, as relevant and necessary.
+DSO and DDSO will have access to organisations and websites in order to seek guidance including local safeguarding boards threshold documents and a directory of relevant support agencies.
+The DSO or DDSO dealing with the disclosure will decide what action to take, liaising with the SSO where necessary.
+15. Safeguarding and Prevent Procedure In the event of an emergency, including a threat to life, always call the emergency services on 999 Receiving, reporting and responding to safeguarding and Prevent incidents by staff will follow the same procedure.
+Please refer to the reporting process.

-Any suspicion, allegation or actual abuse of an apprentice or student by a member of Kaplan staff or its subcontractors must be reported immediately and directly to either the SSO or DSO.
-In their absence it should be reported to another member of the Professional Senior Leadership Team, who will then lead with the investigation and subsequent actions supported by a DDSO.
-Where Kaplan or one of its subcontractors refer a Safeguarding concern related to sexual violence to Local Authority children's social care/adult social care and/or the police, or an allegation of abuse is made against any member of staff to the SSO or DSO, Kaplan will also inform the Education and Skills Funding Agency as soon as practicable, providing a high level summary of the nature of the incident.
+Any suspicion, allegation or actual abuse of a learner by a member of Kaplan staff or its subcontractors must be reported immediately and directly to either the SSO or DSO.
+In their absence it should be reported to another member of the Apprenticeship Leadership Team, who will then take the lead with the investigation and subsequent actions, supported by a DDSO Where Kaplan or one of its subcontractors refer a safeguarding concern related to sexual violence to Local Authority children's social care/adult social care and/or the police, or an allegation of abuse is made against any member of staff to the SSO or DSO, Kaplan will also inform the Education and Skills Funding Agency as soon as practicable, providing a high-level summary of the nature of the incident.
 Where the concern relates to a member of Kaplan staff, Human Resources will be included in the subsequent investigation.